jehoz/jehoz.github.io/content/articles/2024/05/10/parametric_legs_and_gaits.md

 ---
-title: Parametric Legs and Gaits
+title: Modeling Tetrapod Legs and Gait Animations
-blurb: Making natural-looking walking animations with a bunch of trigonometry.
 date: 2024-05-10
 template: article.html
-thumbnail: creature-walk.gif
 ---

 Today we're going to look at legs and the way that they move.
-This is in service of a larger "creature generator" project that may or may not pan out, so (hopefully) this write-up will be the first of more to come where I model and implement some anatomical system.
+This is in service of a larger project that may or may not pan out, but I think the system I came up with is pretty interesting and quite unlike any existing procedural animation techniques I've seen.

 # What is a leg even really?